 Biography

-Violinist and vocalist Madeline C. Marshall is a Cincinnati-based artist and rising scholar passionate about filling the world with beautiful music.
+Violinist Madeline C. Marshall is a Cincinnati-based artist and rising scholar passionate about filling the world with beautiful music.
 Hailing from New Orleans, she was raised in a vibrant culture that values artistic self-expression above all else.
 Marshall leads with a love of music instilled from her youth and a sincere zeal for life which she hopes to ignite in others.
-As an avid chamber and orchestra musician, her efforts have taken her to Carnegie Hall’s Stern Auditorium twice: most recently in 2024 under the baton of Jeffrey Saver alongside Broadway stars Christy Altomare, Ashley Brown, Liz Callaway, and more.
-Marshall is saturated in multiple genres, ranging from showtunes and new music to the classical and sacred repertoires.
+As an avid ensemble musician, her efforts have taken her to Carnegie Hall’s Stern Auditorium twice: most recently in 2024 under the baton of Jeffrey Saver alongside Broadway stars Christy Altomare, Ashley Brown, Liz Callaway, and more.
 In her performances, her commitment to excellence and expression shines through every note, capturing the hearts of her audiences and inspiring them to join her efforts in making the world a better place.
+Soon to finish her Doctorate of Musical Arts in Violin Performance, Marshall is emerging as a passionate teaching artist with a vision to set hearts on fire through music.